Offerings from a no-dough foundation to a glorious crown of tortilla corn chips.

 Growing up, I've always challenged myself more than usual.
 I guess there were a few too many expectations placed on me without realizing it at the time.

 Jeez, growing up towards adulthood, I always wondered if I'd measure up.
 In reality, my Nonna's sense of balancing the negative remarks with something positive wasn't too hard to handle after all.
-It did indirectly push me to strive for better in myself and for others.
+It did indirectly push me to strive to do better.

 In many ways, I've been told that I've pretty much carried on her legacy.
 I now sound and somewhat act like her.
 Yikes...hopefully, that turns out to be a positive thing.

 My dear, gracious Mommy was usually in the middle of all this.
 All she really desired was for her Mom to think she was a wonderful daughter and for me to excel after she had set a solid path of principals for me.
 She has certainly achieved being a great parent and setting the perfect example.
-So she can rest easy on that success ;o) We are so fortunate to be able to truly enjoy each other's company...especially on our ritual outings.
+She can certainly rest easy on that success ;o)

 Oh...and did I forget to mention that our 'Nonna' loved quiche.

-Mom, as well...and she's been asking me for my no-dough crust quiche recipe for quite some time.
+Mom, as well...and she's been asking me for my no-dough crust quiche for quite some time.

 So, without further a due, I'd like to dedicate this symbolic quiche to two exceptional women.